-The School of Social Work offers the CHAS program in accordance with Gunderson National Child Protection Training Center.
-Our program may be completed as a certificate (9 hours) or a minor (18 hours), and is designed to enhance practice for professionals currently working in fields that deal with child maltreatment and welfare or to help prepare students for future practice in various settings where child maltreatment is encountered.
+The School of Social Work offers the CHAS program in accordance with the Gunderson National Child Protection Training Center.
+This certificate (9 hours) is designed to enhance practice for professionals currently working in fields that deal with child maltreatment and welfare or in any setting where child maltreatment is encountered.

 A key strength of the CHAS curriculum is it emphasizes experiential learning and skill-building for helping professionals that can be immediately translated into practice skills in their various work settings, making CHAS students more marketable and proficient in the areas of child advocacy and support.

 - Nationally recognized faculty provide the instruction for the program.